 Nassau County Wrongful Death Lawyers

-Contact a wrongful death attorney at Foley Griffin, LLP, for a free confidential consultation regarding your options in a wrongful death claim.
+Contact a wrongful death attorney at Foley Griffin, for a free confidential consultation regarding your options in a wrongful death claim.
+We help people in Suffolk and Nassau Counties, and throughout New York City.

 When is a death considered wrongful?